Skip to main content

 RC file vs Configurations

-The responsible for the RC file is configuring the workspace and certain runtime settings to bootstrap your Athenna application properly.
+The responsible of the .athennarc.json is configuring the workspace and certain runtime settings to bootstrap your Athenna application properly.
 Also, when working with .json files is very easy to manipulate the values of it, making it possible to make changes on the file in runtime.
-Let's see an example where Athenna manipulates your RC file:
+Let's see an example where Athenna manipulates your .athennarc.json:

 node artisan make:service UserService